-I’ve been teaching how to count rhythm to most of my students using Michiko Yurko’s genius method of naming note values with easy and fun to say words.
-I highly recommend her book Music Mind Games for all music teachers and home-schoolers and interested parents..
+I’ve been teaching how to count rhythm to most of my students using a fun fruity way* of naming note values with easy and fun to say words.

-- For example, a one beat (quarter note) is called BLUE.
+- For example, a one beat (quarter note) is called LIME.

 - An eighth note triplet, where the three notes are played in one beat is PINEAPPLE.